redteamcaliber/CSAW-CTF-Qualification-Round-2015/Trivia/README.md

+Trivia Questions & Answers:

+All these can be found just using Google.

 1)
 This family of malware has gained notoriety after anti-virus and threat intelligence companies claimed that it was being used by several Chinese military groups.
 PlugX